pip-webui/pip-webui-tutorial/step7/Readme.md

 ### Create events table view

-Create **/events** folder under **/src**.
-Place events.html in there with the content presented below.
+Replace content of **events.html** page with the content below.
 The page will show events from IoT nodes as a table on the Desktop and Table and as a list on Phones.

 ```html
 <md-toolbar class="pip-appbar-ext">